 As your business scales, having a fulfillment partner becomes a must so you actually have the time to market your business.
 Thankfully, we live in an era where there are partners like Spectra that will handle all your 3PL needs.

-In order to make the important decision about whether or not outsourcing your order fulfillment is right for your business, let’s take a look at what the benefits are.
+In order to make the important decision about whether or not outsourced fulfillment is right for your business, let’s take a look at what the benefits are.

 This is the greatest benefit of all, saving both time and money.
 Whether or not you are filling up your basement or small warehouse with products and boxes already, managing storage can be an absolute nightmare.
 Your sales will fluctuate throughout the year, as they always do, leading to a potential shortage of space when new inventory comes.
 That, or you may have an equally frustrating issue being that you are paying for a bunch of space that isn’t being used all the time during order fulfillment outsourcing.

 3PL companies like Spectra have the technology to efficiently track inventory levels without you even needing to be involved.
 If you are still on the fence, it’s important to also be aware that starting in 2021, warehouse tenants are experiencing an average of 10% or higher increase in monthly rent.
 This is mostly due to the high demand for warehouse expansion and construction.